krkarma777/GitHubUnfollowerTracker/README.md

 GitHubUnfollowerTracker is a sleek, web-based application that enables users to effectively manage and monitor their GitHub social connections.
 Leveraging the GitHub API, it provides real-time insights into follower dynamics, allowing users to identify who has unfollowed them and manage their following list more efficiently.
 This tool is built using Kotlin and Spring Boot, offering a responsive and user-friendly interface.

+===

+### Version 2 Release Notes

+#### New Features
+- **Whitelist Management**: Users can now specify a whitelist of usernames to exempt from the unfollow process.
+This is done through a new input field in the Unfollow Users form, which supports comma-separated usernames.
+- **Asynchronous Processing**: Implemented asynchronous processing using Kotlin coroutines.
+This update includes:
+  - **kotlinx-coroutines-core dependency**: Added for asynchronous processing capabilities.
+  - **kotlinx-coroutines-reactor dependency**: Supports integration with Reactor for combining reactive programming with coroutines.
+  - **Refactored `unfollowUser`**: Now utilizes coroutines to handle asynchronous execution, improving performance when processing multiple unfollow requests simultaneously.

+#### Enhancements
+- **Optimized Follower Filtering Logic**: Improved the logic for filtering followers in the unfollow endpoint, enhancing efficiency and response times.
+- **Enhanced Code Documentation**: Updated and expanded the code documentation for the `GitHubController`, making it easier to understand and maintain.

+#### Technical Improvements
+- Enhanced the stability and performance of the follower management tools.
+- Improved error handling for rate limit issues with GitHub's API.

+### Known Issues
+- No major issues reported in this release.
+Users experiencing any difficulties should report them for immediate review.

+#### Upgrade Notes
+- Users are encouraged to update to the latest version to take advantage of the new features and improvements.
+- Ensure compatibility with existing deployments, especially concerning asynchronous operations and external API integrations.

+This release focuses on improving user control over social interactions on GitHub and optimizing backend operations for better performance and usability.

+===

 ## Features

 - **Monitor Unfollowers**: Instantly find out who has stopped following you.